 We perform experiments on both synthetic datasets and real-world web datasets.
-We implement our approximation algorithm and the exhaustive search algorithm in C++ and perform experiments on a PC with 16-core 2.4GHz CPUs, 30 GB of main memory under the 64-bit Debian 6.0.
+We implement our approximation algorithm and the exhaustive search algorithm in C++ and perform experiments on a PC with a 16-core 2.4GHz CPU, 30GB of main memory under the 64-bit Debian 6.0.
 First, we use synthetic datasets to evaluate the computational efficiency and accuracy of our approximation algorithm.
-Then we apply our algorithm on the real-world web datasets to show the impact of different distance metrics, and how to learn distance metrics from some historical sales data and to perform product selection.
+Then, we apply our algorithm on the real-world web datasets to show the impact of different distance metrics, and how to learn distance metrics from some historical sales data and to perform product selection.

-6.1 Speedup and Accuracy
+6.1.
+Speedup and Accuracy

-We generate the synthetic datasets using the generator provide by [1].
+We generate the synthetic datasets using the generator provide by Borzsony et al. [2001].
 In a real-world market, products usually do not have high quality on all attributes.
 Instead, they have high quality on some subset of attributes only.
 For example, a smart phone with a large screen will have high quality on display but low quality on portability.
 Furthermore, if a product has high quality on most attributes, then the price of this product will be high in general, which indicates low quality on the price attribute.
 We generate the datasets of products with negative correlation on attributes: Products which have high quality in one attribute tends to have low quality on at least one other attribute.
 On the other hand, we generate the consumers' requirement of each attribute independently using a uniform distribution.

 We compare the running time and the market share between our approximation algorithm (or greedy) and the exhaustive search algorithm (or exh).
-We examine the impact of various factors, including the size of datasets (n, m, l, d), the number of new products we need to select (k), and models using different distance metrics (four distance metrics as introduced in Section 2).
-The default settings of these parameters are: m = 100, n = 20, l = 1,000, d = 10, k = 2.
-The computational efficiency and accuracy our experiments are similar under all distance models, so we only show the results for the norm distance metric.
+We examine the impact of various factors, including the size of datasets (n, m, l), the number of new products we need to select (k), and models using different distance metrics (four distance metrics as introduced in Section 2).